Kavyamela: Production

 The film was shot at Newton and Shyamala Studios.
 The film's story line is similar to Guru Dutt's Pyaasa (1957, Hindi).
 However, the film is an official remake of a Kannada film by Velan.
 T. E. Vasudevan bought the rights of the film from Velan with a shoestring amount of ₹ 1000.
 Owing to the commercial success of Malayalam version, Velan wanted to remake the film into Tamil.
-He bought back the rights for ₹ 5000, and made the Tamil film Devi (1968), which however failed in the box office.
+He bought back the rights for ₹ 5000, and made the Tamil film Devi (1968), which failed at the box office.